adigoswami/Simple_walker_ROS/README.md

 ```
 ## Inspecting Rosbag

 * To inspect rosbag, locate where the rosbag is saved.
 These usually are saved in the home/.ros/ directory.
-Run the following:
+To get more information about the generated rosbag file, open the results directory in terminal and run the following command:

 ```
 rosbag info ROSBAG FILE